Itransition is fully committed to ensuring the privacy and security of your personal data.

 You may ask Itransition to check the type of data to be processed and which country it will be transferred to in regard to your particular case.

-As some of the countries where our offices are situated are not yet recognized by the European Commission as countries with an adequate level of personal data protection, these offices have access to personal data on the basis of instruments that cover the United Kingdom/European Union requirements for the transfer of personal data outside the United Kingdom/European Economic Area (Standard Contractual Clauses approved by the European Commission/Information Commissioner’s Office).
-You may ask Itransition to inspect copies of these clauses.
+As some of the countries where our offices are situated are not yet recognized by the European Commission as countries with an adequate level of personal data protection, these offices have access to personal data on the basis of instruments that cover the European Union requirements for the transfer of personal data outside the European Economic Area (Standard Contractual Clauses approved by the European Commission).

 We take appropriate technical and organizational security measures and have rules and procedures in place to make sure your personal data is kept securely and to guard against unauthorized access, improper use, alteration, disclosure and destruction, and accidental loss of your personal data.